 7. Where’s your favorite place to shop in the city?

-For a seriously unique gift, I love the North Gwinnett Center for the Arts.
+For a seriously unique gift, I love the Suwanee Arts Center.
 They have all kinds of handmade jewelry, ornaments, pottery, and art work.
 It’s a great spot for “the person who has everything.”
 Suwanee-philes can also pick up branded swag at the Welcome Center, located in the same space.

 8. What’s something people might not know about your city?